Tams3d/T3D-GN-Presets/Readme.md

 ### 🚨 Deprecated Features

 - **Vertex Slide** is deprecated due to its instability and unsuitable use cases.
+- Mesh can no longer be converted to Fields, depreciated **Mesh To Field**
 - Instances are no longer internally supported. *Realize Instances* must be explicitly used in case of **Instances**.
 This change is made to support *Depth* in Realize Instances.

 > [!NOTE]